Jumping the shark: Examples

 In September 2011, Republican presidential candidate Michele Bachmann repeated an anecdote claiming that the HPV vaccine causes "intellectual disability"; this prompted political commentator Rush Limbaugh to say on his radio show, "Michele Bachmann, she might have blown it today.
 Well, not blown it—she might have jumped the shark today."

 In January 2018, political commentator Keith Olbermann criticized the inclusion of esports players on the sports journalism website The Players' Tribune, saying that they "have jumped the shark by publishing pieces by snotty random kids playing children's games" in response to an article by Doublelift, a League of Legends player.

 In May 2021, CNBC news anchor Carl Quintanilla proposed that Elon Musk had jumped the shark with his advocacy of cryptocurrencies instead of focusing on Tesla, Inc., as it began to lose market share and its stock price began to plunge.
 Tesla closed at $196.58 on the day Quintanilla made the comment.
-Tesla closed at $426.07 on September 19, 2025.

 Related idioms

 Nuking the fridge

 In 2008, Time identified a term modeled after "jump the shark": "nuke the fridge".
 Specifically applicable to film, the magazine defined the term: "to exhaust a Hollywood franchise with disappointing sequels."

 The phrase derives from a scene in the fourth Indiana Jones film, Indiana Jones and the Kingdom of the Crystal Skull, in which Indiana Jones survives an atomic bomb detonation by fitting himself into a lead-lined refrigerator to shield himself from the explosion.
-The blast completely annihilates its surroundings but sends the refrigerator flying a sufficient distance away for the protagonist to escape unharmed.
+The blast completely annihilates its surroundings, but sends the refrigerator flying a sufficient distance away, allowing Jones to escape unharmed.
 The scene was criticized as being scientifically implausible.

 Within two days of the film's premiere, the phrase "nuke the fridge" had gone viral, describing film scenes that similarly stretched credulity.
 Director Steven Spielberg later said the scene was "my silly idea" and was glad to have been part of the pop-culture phrase, while the film's executive producer George Lucas took similar credit believing that Jones would have had an even chance of surviving the explosion.

 Growing the beard

 "Growing the beard" refers to the inverse of jumping the shark; i.e. the point where a previously disappointing show improved in quality.
 In the series Star Trek: The Next Generation, the second season is considered to be better in terms of storytelling over the first season.
-This shift coincided with character William Riker, who was clean-shaven for the first season, growing a mustache and beard that he retained for the second season and most Star Trek media afterwards.
+This shift coincided with the character William Riker, who was clean-shaven for the first season, growing a mustache and beard that he retained for the second season and most Star Trek media afterwards.

+Another example is Melrose Place, with the introduction of the character Amanda Woodward, played by Heather Locklear.